Aiishi Nari or Ai-Ishi Naori- 合石成り

 One of the three Strata groupings along with Hon-Kuchi Naori and Chu-Ishi Naori which run through the Kyoto (aka Yamashiro) that the majority of Awasedo are mined from.
 These stones actually have a different layering classification than the terminology usually used (those for Hon-Kuchi Naori) but typically stones are assigned those same names (such as Tomae instead of the proper Tenjo/Honto/Shiki-Tomae terminology).
 Hideriyama, Jissei, and Segi-Dam are some of the mines from this Strata grouping.

-Meeting.
-This is a layer of stone in the Honkuchi Naori, it is located below Tomae and above Namito.
-Often very hard.
-Karasu stones come from this layer, though not all Aisa are Karasu.
+Somtimes called the Karasu layer, this is a layer comes from the the Honkuchi Naori strata and is considered the 6th usable layer located on the boundary between Tomae/Namito layers.
+There are only four levels of stone to this layer.
+It is often known to be very hard.
+Karasu stones almost exclusively come from this layer, though not all Aisa are Karasu.
 When it is not Karasu it more commonly has the Tamamoku attribute, but that is not individually unique to the Aisa layer.
-Tends to have a lot of abrasive force but also a higher probability for impurities.
+Aisa stones tends to have a lot of abrasive force but also a higher probability for impurities.

 Aiiwatani – 相岩谷